 We are very excited about this new approach but to show that it is better than the current care you receive, and is good value for money, we need to introduce it as part of a research study.
 Across Tayside, patients will receive ongoing standard diabetes care or an iDiabetes care approach.

 How does iDiabetes work?

-You attend for your diabetes review.
+You attend for your diabetes review and have your routine bloods taken.